Self-Consistent Heating of the Magnetically Closed Solar Corona: Generation of Nanoflares, Thermodynamic Response of the Plasma and Observational Signatures: Acknowledgments

 \section{Acknowledgments}

 CDJ, LKSD, JAK, SSM, and JEL acknowledge support from the NASA Heliophysics Internal Scientist Funding Model (H-ISFM) competitive work package program (PI Jim Klimchuk).
 JR acknowledges financial support from the Science and Technology Facilities Council (STFC) through Consolidated Grant ST/W001195/1 to the University of St Andrews.
 We also acknowledge useful discussions with Peter W. Schuck, Mark G. Linton, Kalman J. Knizhnik, N. Dylan Kee and Yi-Min Huang.
 Simulations were performed by CDJ on the NASA High-End Computing Capability (HECC) using NASA Advanced Supercomputing (NAS).
 Source code, raw data, and plotting routines related to this publication are available upon request.
+We also thank the referee for their helpful comments that improved the manuscript.